Reds push winning streak to 10 with an 8-6 victory over the Rockies

 Lively allowed a season-high four walks and gave up three hits and two runs with four strikeouts in four innings.

 Alex Young (2-0), the second of six Cincinnati pitchers, faced the minimum three batters in the fifth for the victory.
-Alexis Díaz allowed a run before escaping a bases-loaded jam his 20th save in 20 opportunities.
+Alexis Díaz allowed a run before escaping a bases-loaded jam with a whiff of Alfari for his 20th save in 20 opportunities.

+“That doesn’t surprise me,” Colorado manager Bud Black said.
+“That’s what our guys do.
+We don’t stop.
+Everything in the dugout points to the next inning, the next at-bat.”

 Friedl followed back-to-back two-out walks by Benson and Curt Casali, the eighth and ninth batters in Cincinnati’s lineup, with a drive into the first row of the right- field seats off right-hander Noah Davis in the second.